lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 {{RFC5652}} and the CMS authenticated-enveloped-data content type
 {{RFC5083}} support both key transport and key agreement algorithms to establish the key used to encrypt the content.
-In recent years, cryptographers have be specifying Key Encapsulation Mechanism (KEM) algorithms, including quantum-secure KEM algorithms.
+In recent years, cryptographers have been specifying Key Encapsulation Mechanism (KEM) algorithms, including quantum-secure KEM algorithms.
 This document defines conventions for the use of KEM algorithms for the CMS enveloped-data content type and the CMS authenticated-enveloped-data